rvnminers-A-and-N/docker-meowcoin/README.md

 Then, one should install docker, docker engine, and docker compose, there are a variety of ways to do this, this is a basic example:

-    sudo apt-get install docker.io docker-engine docker-compose docker-ce docker-ce-cli containerd.io docker-compose-plugin sudo snap install docker
+    sudo apt-get install docker.io docker-engine docker-ce docker-ce-cli containerd.io docker-compose-plugin sudo snap install docker

 Note above, if any dependencies fail to install and it haults the command, just simply remove it and re-run the line.
+You may need to look at the Docker documentation.

 On any docker-engine, you may run the wallet: